lyndon025/playtested/src/content/article/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era-the-house-of-da-vinci-3-review
+title: Solve puzzles and time travel in the Renaissance era | The House of Da Vinci 3 - Review
+game: The House of Da Vinci 3
 description: The House of Da Vinci 3 has come to PC and it is an impressive port of a mobile escape room game.
 Set in the Renaissance era, you play as Giacomo, series protagonist and a friend of Leonardo Da Vinci in a puzzle solving adventure across space… as well as time.
 featured: false
-pubDate: 2022-12-27
-tags:
-- adventure
-- indie
-- ios
-- macos
-- mobile
-- pc
-- puzzle
-- taptap
-- the-house-of-da-vinci-3
-thumb: /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-0.avif
-title: Solve puzzles and time travel in the Renaissance era | The House of Da Vinci 3 - Review
-game: The House of Da Vinci 3
 gallery:
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-0.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-1.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-2.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-3.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-4.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-5.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-6.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-7.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-8.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-9.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-10.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-11.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-12.avif
   - /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-13.avif
+pubDate: 2022-12-27
+tags:
+  - adventure
+  - indie
+  - ios
+  - macos
+  - mobile
+  - pc
+  - puzzle
+  - taptap
+  - the-house-of-da-vinci-3
+thumb: /images/reviews/legacy/2022-12-27-solve-puzzles-and-time-travel-in-the-renaissance-era--the-house-of-da-vinci-3---review-0.avif
 ---

 The House of Da Vinci 3 has come to PC and it is an impressive port of a mobile escape room game.
 Set in the Renaissance era, you play as Giacomo, series protagonist and a friend of Leonardo Da Vinci in a puzzle solving adventure across space… as well as time.

-**Pros:**
+## Pros

-+Well designed intricate puzzles
+## +Well designed intricate puzzles

-+Surprisingly deep narrative
+## +Surprisingly deep narrative

-+Impressive graphics for a mobile port
+## +Impressive graphics for a mobile port

-**Cons:**
+## Cons

 -Minor control woes